 Who is an MBA degree for?

 There is no typical MBA student.
-While historically MBA students went for careers in finance or consulting, the average MBA class involves students from a wide variety of professional backgrounds.
+While historically MBA students went for careers in finance or consulting, the average MBA Degree class involves students from a wide variety of professional backgrounds.

 There are 69 nationalities studying in the Harvard MBA class of 2022.
 Forty-four percent of students are women and 45 percent are US minority students.
 Students come from the technology industry, manufacturing, healthcare, nonprofits, the media, and the military, as well as finance and consulting.